SciTools/.github/templates/benchmarks/README.md

 ### ASV re-run behaviour

 Note that ASV re-runs a benchmark multiple times between its `setup()` routine.
-This is a problem for benchmarking certain Iris operations such as data realisation, since the data will no longer be lazy after the first run.
+This is a problem for benchmarking certain SciTools operations such as data realisation, since the data will no longer be lazy after the first run.
 Consider writing extra steps to restore objects' original state _within_ the benchmark itself.